eugenefauntleroy/bertml_project/README.md

 # bertml_project

 # Hate Speech Multi-Label Classifier
 This Python script is a machine learning model that identifies and categorizes hate speech in a given text.
 The categories include race, religion, origin, gender, sexuality, age, and disability.
 The script uses the DistilBert model for sequence classification from HuggingFace's Transformers library.
-This script was created by Wesley A. Chung.
+Base code for this script was created by Wesley A. Chung.

 # Requirements
 The script requires the following Python libraries: